88-degrees/Book-of-Changes/e5bd92e5a6b9guimei.md

 ![Guimei](https://88o.io/wp-content/uploads/2018/09/54-e5bd92e5a6b9guimei.jpg)

-**Guī mèi ䷵** indicates that (under the conditions which it denotes) action will be evil, and in no wise advantageous.
+**Guī Mèi ䷵** indicates that (under the conditions which it denotes) action will be evil, and in no wise advantageous.

 ###### p.
 181